1itvinka/anastasiya.dev/content/blog/resume/index.md

 ### 5. Choose Your Keywords

-Most of the companies nowadays use computerized resume scanners of some kind.
-And if you don't optimize your resume to include the keywords from the job description, such scanners will probably reject your application before it even makes it into human hands.
+Most of the companies nowadays use computerised resume scanners of some kind.
+And if you don't optimise your resume to include the keywords from the job description, such scanners will probably reject your application before it even makes it into human hands.

 ### 6. Use Productivity Words, Avoid Empty Phrases